mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           [Thucydides’s Trap?: Historical Interpretation, Logic of Inquiry, and the Future of Sino-American Relations](https://doi.org/10.3998/mpub.11387628) by Steve Chan
+      - type: quote_slider
+        book: Gendered Vulnerability
+        quote:
+          quote: "\"It is generally the woman who is facing these primary election challengers in a way that her male counterparts simply are not.
+It does create [for female politicians] this need to be constantly prepared, to ensure that you are not looking as though you don't know what's going on.\""
+          name: Amy Steigerwalt
+          title: Associate Professor of Political Science at Georgia State University
       - type: podcast
         embed_code: <iframe sandbox="allow-same-origin allow-scripts
           allow-top-navigation allow-popups allow-forms" scrolling=no